 If “Paired” the possible reasons why this occurred are:

 - You created a "Not shared" network, paired devices, then "Reset application" from the App settings.
 This reset the app to its default setting (i.e. as it was when first installed) where no networks had been created or devices paired.
 In turn, this resulted in you not being able to control the devices because it is now part of a non-existing network.

 - You created a Not shared network and paired the device, then deleted and reinstalled the Casambi app.
-This is a cause of issues for first time users.

 - You deleted an unpowered device from your network.